 The SewerVUE Asbestos Cement Pipe Scanner

-Between the 1930s and the 1960s, a new type of material emerged as a common choice for new pipelines: asbestos cement, or AC.
-Over the course of several decades, 600,000 miles of AC pipe was laid across North America in the form of water and sewer lines.
-The design life of AC pipe was estimated to be about 50 years.
-Since then, studies have shown that the actual life is more like 60-70 years on average.
-In either case, tens of thousands of miles of AC pipeline is currently nearing the end of its useful life.
-Asbestos cement pipe failures are on the rise, especially on the North American west coast.
-As time goes on, more and more municipalities will reach this tipping point.
+Between the 1930s and the 1960s, a new type of material emerged as a popular choice for newly laid pipelines: asbestos cement (AC).
+Over the course of several decades, thousands of miles of AC pipe were laid across North America to be used as water and sewer lines.
+It is estimated that as much as 12-15% of all in-service potable water mains in North America are constructed from AC pipe.
+The useful life of these pipe was estimated to be about 50 years.
+Since then, studies have shown that the useful life is actually more like 60-70 years on average.
+In either case, thousands of miles of AC pipeline are nearing the end of their useful life.
+Asbestos cement pipe failures are on the rise, especially in the western and southwestern United States.

-To manage this problem, options are somewhat limited.
-Effective options are even more so.
+Options for managing this problem are limited; effective options even more so.
 Of course the obvious choice may be to simply look at the average life of AC pipe, and replace pipes as they near that age.
-While that may be effective, it certainly isn’t efficient or cost-friendly.
+While that may “work,” it certainly isn’t efficient or cost-effective.
 Many AC pipes have been shown to be in great shape, even at 70 years old.

-The solution is proactive maintenance.
-Proactive maintenance is the method of identifying which pipes have reached the end of their useful life, and replacing them before catastrophic failure occurs.
-Identifying which pipes require maintenance is, of course, the challenging part.
-Small-diameter pipes can generally only be inspected with CCTV, which has limited benefits in trying to determine if a pipe needs replacing.
+Preventative maintenance is the method of accurately identifying which pipes have reached the end of their useful life, and replacing them before catastrophic failure occurs.
+This is best done by developing a predictive model of the pipe’s useful life.
+Creating an accurate predictive model is, of course, the challenging part.
+Small-diameter pipes can generally only be inspected with CCTV, which has limited benefits in trying to determine if a pipe truly needs replacing.

-Pipe Penetrating Radar is a proven method for determining the structural condition of pipelines.
-The technology is ready for deployment in small-diameter pipes, using SewerVUE's ACPS.
+The technology is ready for deployment in 250 mm (10 inch) asbestos cement pipes.
 Contact us today to arrange an ACPS pilot project!